Evoke springtime with this easy lemon tart recipe made with chamomile tea pastry and a dusting of chamomile-infused powdered sugar.

 How to make the perfect cup of chamomile tea

-Step 1: Use one whole leaf tea bag per cup or 1 tsp of loose buds in a stainer.
+Step 1: Use one whole leaf tea bag per cup or 1 teaspoon of loose buds in a stainer.

 Step 2: Use freshly drawn boiled water.
 All herbal infusions can take full heat!